 Vaccines will minimize but not prevent the risk of disease.
 Good management is also necessary to protect your horse.
 Insect control, minimizing stress and overcrowding and keeping your horse isolated from strange horses from other barns are some good preventative measures that you can take.

-Finally, most vaccines are given once a year, but some are recommended more often if you are traveling to a different area or exposing your horse to a new barn.
+Finally, most vaccines are given once a year in the spring season during a spring check up, but some are recommended more often if you are traveling to a different area or exposing your horse to a new barn.
 So plan ahead with your vet’s advice so you can have a safe and healthy summer!

 This article originally appeared in the March/April issue of Young Rider magazine.
 Click here to subscribe!